NvsYashwanth/MNIST-Handwritten-Digits-Recognition/README.md

 ## Results
 * A validation dataset of size 12,000 was deduced from the Training dataset with its size being changed to 48,000.
-* This linear model uses 784 nodes at input layer, 512, 256 nodes in the first and second hidden layer, with the ouput layer of 10 nodes each for a class.
+* This linear model uses 784 nodes at input layer, 512, 256 nodes in the first and second hidden layers respectively, with ouput layer of 10 nodes (10 classes).
 * The test accuracy is ***98%*** (This result does ***uses has dropout probability of 20%***
 * A "model.pt" file has been included.
 With this one can directly load the model state_dict and use for testing.